MIT-Emerging-Talent/ET6-practice-code-review/solutions/tests/README_Simple_interest.md

     python simple_interest_calculator.py
     ```

-5. When prompted, enter the required inputs (Principal, Interest Rate, and Time in years),
+5. When prompted, enter the inputs (Principal, Interest Rate, and Time in years),
    and the script will calculate and display the simple interest.

 ## Running Unit Tests